 Beckett Simonon is a pretty unusual footwear company in that everything is made to order.
 They don’t carry inventory.
-The idea is that this makes for a more ethical company: having inventory, they say, increases waste, energy, and fuel consumption, but it also means their shoes are really inexpensive because they don’t need extra warehouse space and there’s less up front investment needed.
+The idea is that this makes for a more ethical company: having inventory increases waste and energy consumption, but it also lowers the price because they don’t need extra warehouse space and there’s less up front investment needed.

 Beckett Simonon Dowler Cap Toe First Glance